Foundation Bundle¶

 Pattern: New Feature Development¶

-- Explore - Use
+- Explore -- Use

-explorerto understand integration points - Design - Use
+explorerto understand integration points - Design -- Use

-zen-architectto plan architecture - Build - Use
+zen-architect(ANALYZE then ARCHITECT) to plan architecture and produce spec - Build -- Use

-modular-builderto implement - Test - Use
+modular-builderto implement from spec - Review -- Use

-test-coverageto ensure quality - Document - Update docs with
+test-coverageto ensure quality - Secure -- Use

 git-ops